ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

-evaluation of several differentially private synthetic data algorithms using actual differentially private synthetic data sets created by contestants in the recent National Institute of Standards and Technology Public Safety Communications Research (NIST PSCR) Division’s
-\`\`Differential Privacy Synthetic Data Challenge.’’
+evaluation of several differentially private synthetic data algorithms using actual differentially private synthetic data sets created by contestants in the recent National Institute of Standards and Technology Public Safety Communications Research (NIST PSCR) \`\`Differential Privacy Synthetic Data Challenge.’’
 We offer analyses of these algorithms based on both the accuracy of the data they create and their usability by potential data providers.
 We frame the methods used in the NIST PSCR data challenge within the broader differentially private synthetic data literature.
 We implement additional utility metrics, including two of our own, on the differentially private synthetic data and compare mechanism utility on three categories.
 Our comparative assessment of the differentially private data synthesis methods and the quality metrics shows the relative usefulness, general strengths and weaknesses, preferred choices of algorithms and metrics.
 Finally we describe the implications of our evaluation for policymakers seeking to implement differentially private synthetic data algorithms on future data products.

 ### Recommended Libraries